 About

-My name is Alejandro, and I'm a postdoctoral researcher at the University of Iceland, working in the group of Hannes Jónsson.
+I'm a researcher at the University of Iceland, working in the group of Hannes Jónsson.
 My current research lies at the intersection of atomistic simulations, materials science, and high-performance computing.

-I’m originally from Colombia, where I earned my B.Sc. and M.Sc. in Chemistry from the National University of Colombia.
-My early research focused on theoretical development of Coupled Cluster methods for exotic systems involving particles like positrons.
+I hold a B.Sc. and M.Sc. in Chemistry from the National University of Colombia, where my early research focused on the theoretical development and computational implementation of Coupled Cluster methods for systems involving exotic particles such as positrons.

-Later, I joined an international PhD program between the University of Bordeaux and the University of the Basque Country, where I studied surface interactions between N₂ molecules and tungsten surfaces using DFT and classical molecular dynamics.
-You can check out my thesis here!
+I completed my Ph.D. within an international doctoral program between the University of Bordeaux (France) and the University of the Basque Country (Spain).
+My doctoral work explored the interaction of N₂ molecules with tungsten surfaces, combining density functional theory (DFT) and classical molecular dynamics to investigate surface reactivity and energy dissipation mechanisms.
+You can check out my PhD thesis here.

 Tools